USGS Water-Quality Information

 USGS Water Science Centers located across the United States may have additional information or resources for local water-quality data.
 Visit your local USGS Water Science Center web site for more information.

-USGS provides machine-readable water data through automated web services and Extensible Markup Language (XML).
+USGS provides machine-readable water data through automated web services.

-The Maps and GIS page provides a list of water-resources GIS resources.
+The Maps and GIS page provides a list of partial water-resources GIS resources.

 Other Sources of Water-Quality and Related Data

 International Water-Quality Data Resources